 One of NSW Farmers’ predecessors, The Pastoralists' Union of NSW, was formed in 1890 to counter an attempt by the Shearers Union to enforce a ‘closed shop’ in shearing sheds meaning that farmers would be forced to only hire Shearers Union members.
 The Pastoralists’ success in this famous industrial dispute was to be the start of a range of farming industrial bodies, each with proud histories and long lists of achievements.

-NSW Farmers as we know it today was formed in 1978 under the name the Livestock and Grain Producers’ Association of NSW (LGPA NSW) by the amalgamation of the Graziers’ Association of NSW, the Farmers’ and Settlers’ Association and the Riverina Graziers’ Association creating a strong, unified voice for agriculture in NSW.
-Each of these organisations had individually fought for rural industries and country people.
-They helped overcome the problems of isolation, poor communication, the transport and handling of produce, union militancy and the vicissitudes of climate.
-They also fulfilled the need for unity among scattered small producers if they were to be fairly treated in the marketplace, before the industrial courts and in the political process.
-All major beneficial changes enjoyed by rural and regional Australia can be traced back to the efforts of these bodies.
+NSW Farmers as we know it today was formed in 1978 as the Livestock and Grain Producers’ Association of NSW (LGPA NSW) by the amalgamation of the Graziers’ Association of NSW, the Farmers’ and Settlers’ Association, and the Riverina Graziers’ Association.
+A strong, unified voice for agriculture in NSW was formed.
+Individually, these organisations fought for rural industries and country people.
+They helped overcome the problems of isolation, poor communication, the transport and handling of produce, union militancy, and the challenges of climate.
+They identified the need for unity among small producers if they were to be fairly treated in the marketplace, before the industrial courts, and in the political process.